 - Eric Draven of The Crow did this when he killed T-Bird, one of the leaders of Top Dollar's gang and the third target of his Roaring Rampage of Revenge, using explosives and gasoline to turn T-Bird's own car into a bomb.
 When the car explodes, a trail of flames spread across the pier in a pattern created by Draven's accelerant, creating the crow emblem.
 This is an interesting case in that the character did not really have an emblem in-universe.
 The emblem was used in marketing and the film's logo.

-- Mocked on Robot Chicken, where Daredevil visits the site hours earlier just so he can meticulously set up his "flaming Ds".
+- Mocked on Robot Chicken, where Daredevil visits the site hours earlier just so he can meticulously set up his "flaming Ds" with gasoline, however a homeless man points out that the gas will simply evaporate, so Daredevil settles on Sterno instead.

 - In The Dark Knight Rises, when Batman returns to Gotham, he sets a bat-shaped fire on top of a bridge to let everyone know he has returned.